6,000 trafficking victims who were rescued by Ashton Kutcher all had one thing in common

-It might surprise you to learn that Ashton Kutcher, while famous for shows such as "That 70's Show," "Punk'd," and his newest series, "The Ranch," is actually fairly involved in the fight against human sex trafficking and child pornography.
+It might surprise you to learn that Ashton Kutcher, while famous for shows such as "That 70's Show," "Punk'd," and his newest series, "The Ranch," is actually fairly involved in the fight against human trafficking.

-In fact, he and his ex-wife, actress Demi Moore, founded an organization almost nine years ago (called Thorn) with that very goal in mind: to eliminate sex trafficking and save victims of sexual abuse.
+In fact, he and his ex-wife, actress Demi Moore, founded an organization almost nine years ago (called Thorn) with that very goal in mind: to eliminate trafficking and save victims of abuse.

 Kutcher spoke with Kathie Lee as a guest on "The Today Show" in October, but instead of discussing his new television series, Kutcher had something else he wanted to discuss.